Why are wage audits conducted?

 Will I be able to see the results of the audit?

-Yes, the auditor will discuss the results of his finding with you at the end of the audit before finalising their report.
+Yes, the auditor will discuss the results of their findings with you at the end of the audit before finalising their report.
 You will be able to provide any further information you think should have been considered at this time, if you believe the result is not correct.

 If I still disagree with the final audit results is there anything I can do?